MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-apply-answers-from-the-configuration-questionnaire.md

 ### To verify that answers have been applied successfully

-1. Check setup windows for the various functional areas of [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+1. Check setup windows for the various functional areas of ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.
 To locate the window, in the **Search** box, enter the name of the setup window, and then choose the related link.

      The following table identifies some common setup tables, but your verification of answers depends on which setup tables you use.